-Sinclair, Cecil, The census records from ‘Jock Tamson’s bairns: A history of the records of the General Register Office for Scotland’ (Edinburgh, 2000) (91Kb pdf).
+The census records (91KB pdf) from ‘Jock Tamson’s bairns: A history of the records of the General Register Office for Scotland' by Cecil Sinclair (Edinburgh, 2000).

-Centre for the History of Medicine (University of Glasgow), The Scottish way of birth and death from the records of the Registrar General for Scotland, 1855-1939 website describes the administration of the 1861 census and provides brief biographies of the key players.
+The Scottish way of birth and death from the records of the Registrar General for Scotland, 1855-1939 (Centre for the History of Medicine, University of Glasgow) describes the administration of the 1861 Census and provides brief biographies of the key players.

-‘Guide to census reports Great Britain 1801-1966’ (Her Majesty’s Stationery Office, 1977) includes a section on significant developments in the scope and organisation of the census.
+‘Guide to census reports Great Britain 1801-1966’ (Her Majesty’s Stationery Office, 1977) is partly available on A vision of Britain through time:

 The results of the 2011 census are published on our Scotland’s Census website.